cooderl/cooderl/README.md

 ## Donation

-If you find value in the projects I have done and would like to support their continued development, you can donate using the following cryptocurrencies:
+If you like my projects and want to support me, you can donate using the following cryptocurrencies:

 BTC(Bitcoin): `1DGU9zRC8cvexq3W92Kzxqg5sNnbWPz9fE`